buddhasystem/pc2s/server/documentation/about.md

 **Create a tag**

-The name is immaterial, but it may be useful to make it recognizable e.g. *EMCalDeadMap* or similar.
-The **tag.py" client will be used for this purpose, with two arguments - the desired name of the tag and the time of its expiry (i.e. the time after which the tag is considered definitely invalid).
+The name of the tag we are about to create is immaterial, but it may be useful to make it recognizable e.g. *EMCalDeadMap* or similar.
+The *tag.py* client will be used for this purpose, with two arguments - the desired name of the tag and the time of its expiry (i.e. the time after which the tag is considered definitely invalid).